A generalization gap estimation for overparameterized models via the Langevin functional variance: Theoretical results for the functional variance

 Theorem \ref{theo:convergence_of_FV_Gaussian} implies that FV successfully estimates the Gibbs generalization gap in the overparameterized regime, which supports the use of FV, even in the overparameterized regime.
-Interestingly, its rate of convergence $(a_{n}/\sqrt{n})$ is dimension-free, that is, it is not affected by dimension $p$.
-Theorem \ref{theo:convergence_of_FV_Gaussian} also elucidates the role of the trace of $\bs \Sigma_n$.
-As the trace gets larger, the decay of the difference becomes slower.
+Interestingly, its rate of convergence $(a_{n}/\sqrt{n})$ is not affected by the dimension $p$ but affected by the value of $\sup_{p\in\mathbb{N}}\xi$.
+As $\sup_{p\in\mathbb{N}}\xi$ gets larger, the decay of the difference becomes slower.
 Furthermore, the result does not restrict the true distribution of the additive error to the Gaussian distribution; in contrast, some classical theories such as SURE require the error term to either be Gaussian or be of related distributions.